vagabond0091/assessmentexam/README.md

 currently I was using MYSQL 8 and java 17 for this assessment exam.

 ### Notes:
-Make sure to create your database and added the database name in the application properties.
+Make sure to create your database and add the database name in the application properties.

 ### Usage